 # chmod A+user:username:rwx:allow /var/cluster/geo

-The name of the cluster that issued the invitation to join the site.
+The name of the cluster that requested to be made a controller of the specified site.